artefactual/atom-docs/user-manual/access-content/search-atom.rst

-   An :term:`administrator` can change the number of results per page for browse and search result pages throughout AtoM via **Admin > Settings > Global > Results per page**.
+   An :term:`administrator` can change the number of results per page for browse and search result pages throughout AtoM via **Admin > Settings > Global > Search and browse**.
 By default, the number is set to 10.
 For more information, see :ref:`settings`.

 3. Type a search term into the :term:`dedicated search box` and press enter,